 12 Haptics αGEL Sample Kit

-This is a toolkit designed to to propose αGEL’s “experience/sensitivity value” to designers/developers who want to realize services/product designs that make use of the characteristics of the material, and to co-create business.
+A toolkit designed to to propose αGEL’s “experience/sensitivity value” to designers/developers who want to realize services/product designs that make use of the characteristics of the material, and to co-create business

 In product and service development, the appeal of “experience/sensitivity value” is becoming more important than just the appeal of “function.”
 Taica Corporation, which has developed the silicone gel material αGEL as a functional material with superior shock absorption, anti-vibration properties, and heat dissipation properties, has focused on its haptic qualities.
 The “experience/sensitivity” created by αGEL’s haptic qualities was indexed through a collaboration between research institutes and creators, and a gel sample kit/map where one can actually feel the value of αGEL’s softness was designed.
 The main purpose of the gel sample/map is for it to be used as a tool kit together with partners who are considering the use of αGEL, to create the needs themselves while “touch”ing αGEL, and to “co-create” a new form of business that focuses on the sense of touch.